top of page

 We pray for...

-Our Rostered Leaders and their families, especially...
+Our Rostered Leaders and their families especially...

-For the people of Israel and Palestine besieged by violence, that peace would prevail;
+The people of Israel and Palestine besieged by violence, that peace would prevail;

 All who work to eradicate racism and reform unjust systems;